lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 We start by configuring a histogram comparison that shows the happiness score distribution of the three Guardian topics, alongside the labMT dataset.

 ![](https://github.com/lindforsrebecka-dot/16.03.2026-PROJECT/blob/ba506d5d18a09ccf1c361dae5a81d488a9090d32/figures/histogram_comparison_happiness_score.png)
+<p align="center"><sub><em>Figure 8.
+Histogram comparison of happiness scores distribution</em></sub>

-We can see how the labMT dataset shows a much higher frequency of the words overall and a greater number of words that have high happiness scores.
-In contrast, the Guardian articles have fewer words and show a narrower distribution in the histogram.
+We can see how the **labMT dataset shows a much higher frequency** of the words overall and a greater number of words that have high happiness scores.
+In contrast, the Guardian articles have fewer words and show a **narrower distribution** in the histogram.

 ### Q-Q Plot Comparison

-Using a Q-Q plot we can compare the happiness scoe distributions of the three topics with the labMT dataset.
+A Q-Q plot was created to compare the happiness score distributions of the three topics with the labMT dataset.

 ![](https://github.com/lindforsrebecka-dot/16.03.2026-PROJECT/blob/ba506d5d18a09ccf1c361dae5a81d488a9090d32/figures/qq_plot_categories_vs_labmt.png)
+<p align="center"><sub><em>Figure 9.
+Q-Q plot comparing happiness score distribution of each sections with labMT dataset.</em></sub>

 In this plot:

-- the labMT dataset follows the y = x line, which represent a perfect match between both the theoretical and observed distributions.
+- the **labMT dataset** follows the _y = x_ line, which represents a perfect match between both the theoretical and observed distributions.
-- the Sport and Culture distributions are generally above this line, showing relatively higher happiness scores compared with the labMT baseline.
+- the **Sport** and **Culture** distributions are generally above this line, showing relatively higher happiness scores compared with the labMT baseline.
-- the World distribution falls below the line at the lower happiness values (around 2-3), which suggests that this section contains more negative words than it would be expected bsed on the general distribution of the lexicon.
+- the **World** distribution falls below the line at the lower happiness values (around **2**-**3**), which suggests that this section contains more negative words than it would be expected based on the general distribution of the lexicon.

 ### Violin Plot Comparison

 ![](https://github.com/lindforsrebecka-dot/16.03.2026-PROJECT/blob/ba506d5d18a09ccf1c361dae5a81d488a9090d32/figures/violin_happiness_scores.png)
+<p align="center"><sub><em>Figure 10.
+Violin plot comparing the distribution of happiness scores of the Guardian articles and labMT dataset.</em</sub></p>

 In the violin plot we can see that the overall shapes of the distributions are similar to each other.
 However, the Guardian article distribution seem narrower, showing that they use a specific subset of language, instead of the full range of words used in the labMT lexicon.